katerebekah/csharp-dotnet-milestones/3-database-driven-applications/exercises/mvc/MVC_CHINOOKMUSIC.md

 * List all of the albums by your favorite artist.
 * List the total bill and mailing address for the following customers with an id of (10, 38, 57)
 * Create an action that outputs a view that displays your your concert wishlist.
 You will need to C
-* create a class that will hold information regarding concerts you would like to attend.
+* Create a class that will hold information regarding concerts you would like to attend.
 Create a list containing your concerts of choice.
 Set up several properties.
 Query your favorite concert list.
 You may want to create a table in your database or create the data on the fly.

 ##Bonus Activities
 * Use a boostrap grid for your data
 * Change the color of text on the screen based on a condition, for example all names of country artists are displayed as blue text.
-* Get data from a free public music api like https://musicmachinery.com/music-apis/
+* Get data from a free public music api like https://musicmachinery.com/music-apis/.
+Display the data in the browser.
 * Create a menu for your site, can use bootstrap or other.